 “Man is neither carnivorous nor herbivorous.
 He has neither the teeth of the cud-chewers, nor their four stomachs, nor their intestines.
 If we consider these organs in man, we must conclude him to be by nature and origin, frugi-vorous, as is the ape.”

 In one of his books, Shelton reproduced the table by Dr. Densmore and presented his case for a fruit-based diet, using somewhat more scientific arguments.
-Mainly, he argued that man is not designed by nature to live on a grain-based diet, as evidenced by his anatomy and physiology.
+He argued that humans are not designed by nature to live on grains, as evidenced by our anatomy and physiology.

 Although Shelton admitted that it was possible to live on fruit and nuts alone, provided you could find foods of good quality, he never promoted a pure fruitarian diet as a diet plan for life.